Graduate Assistantships – Athletic Training

 The graduate assistant stipend ranges from $10,500-$12,000 each academic year.
 A tuition waiver will be granted for 18 credits per year.
 Funding is available to support professional development.

-- Completion of Graduate Assistantship (GA) Application (PDF 208 kb)
+- Submit a resume and completed Graduate Assistantship (GA) Application (PDF 208 kb)

 For more information about the GA positions, please contact: Liesl Lindley, Director of Clinical Instruction – email@example.com